asherkhan7/Capstone-Project/README.md

 ## Business Case

-I will use different Countvectorizer and TF-IDF to predict how many views a YouTube video will render based on the tags used.
+I will use different machine learning methods to predict how many views a YouTube video will render based on the tags used.

 ## Datasets